 LG OLED65C1 2021 OLED TV

 The latest C-series OLED from LG is everything you would expect – an all-round picture performer with every next-gen gaming feature you could hope for.
 It's got the catch-up apps that were missing from the CX, too.
-A brilliant TV, particularly at this price.
+A brilliant TV, particularly at this price, which is available to Richer Sounds VIP members (you can join for free).

 £599 £429 at Amazon (save £170) (opens in new tab)